yaqwsx/bcthesis/symdivine.md

 * instructions for symbolic pointer arithmetic

-* instructions for pointer casts (simple integer conversions are supported, only the real `bitcast` operation is not)
+* instructions for pointer casts \footnote{Simple integer conversions are supported, only the real `bitcast` operation is not.}

 * instructions for floating point arithmetic

-To verify program using \symdivine it is necessary that the input \llvm bit-code is self-contained -- there must not be any call to a function that is not defined in the bit-code, because behaviour of sucha  function is unknown to the tool.
-This also includes system calls to the underlying operating system.
-There are however few exceptions as \symdivine provides intrinsic implementation\footnote{Behaviour of these functions is hard-coded in the interpreter and follows their specification.} of the subset of Pthread library
-\cite{pthreads} to support multi-threading and also the subset of functions defined in SV-COMP competition rules \cite{SVCOMP} to implement notation for non-deterministic input.
+To verify a program using \symdivine, the input \llvm bit-code has to be self-contained -- there must not be any call to functions that are not defined in the bit-code.
+Behaviour of such functions is unknown to the tool and thus they cannot be verified.
+This also includes system calls to an underlying operating system.
+There are however few exceptions, as \symdivine provides intrinsic implementation\footnote{Behaviour of these functions is hard-coded in the interpreter and follows their specification.} of a subset of Pthread library \cite{pthreads} to support multi-threading and also a subset of functions defined in SV-COMP competition rules \cite{SVCOMP} to implement notation for non-deterministic input.

 Following functions from Pthread library are supported:

-* `pthread_create`, `pthread_join`, `pthread_create` for thread manipulation
+* `pthread_create`, `pthread_join` and `pthread_create` for thread manipulation

-* `pthread_mutex_lock`, `pthread_mutex_unlock` for mutex manipulation
+* `pthread_mutex_lock` and `pthread_mutex_unlock` for mutex manipulation

 Following functions from SV-COMP notation are supported:

-* `__VERIFIER_nondet_{type}` for modelling of non-deterministic input of given type
+* `__VERIFIER_nondet_{type}` for modelling a non-deterministic input of a given type

-* `__VERIFIER_atomic_begin`, `__VERIFIER_atomic_end` for modelling of atomic
+* `__VERIFIER_atomic_begin` and `__VERIFIER_atomic_end` for modelling atomic
   sections

 This means that the standard C and C++ library is supported if it is linked in